JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-22-intro_to_percy.markdown

 ## "Do this simple color change"

 The Ember team asked us to change the color of the About button text color to **red**, to highlight its presence.

 Does it make sense?
 I don't know, you tell me ;)

 {% include figure image_path="/assets/images/percy_intro/4-no_idea.jpeg" alt="I have no idea" %}

-### Implementing a change
+### Implementing the change

 To implement the new color, we can make a CSS change on the _app.css_.